gamerabbit16/playing-with-swifts/README.md

-Playingm, learning and testing in swift
+Experimenting, learning, and testing in Swift.
+This project is a playground for exploring the Swift language.